harrisonlab/nano_diagnositcs/P_leucotricha/P_leucotricha_assembly.md

 #  6723 sequences classified (85.53%)
 #  1137 sequences unclassified (14.47%)
 ```
+A database containing all clades was created for the analysis of the assembly.
 ```bash
 screen -S kraken
 srun -p himem  --mem 350G --pty bash